Nominations will be accepted through May 1, 2023.

 (2) “LMIC” defined by the World Bank as: “For the current 2022 fiscal year, low-income economies are defined as those with a GNI per capita, calculated using the World Bank Atlas method, of $1,045 or less in 2020; lower middle-income economies are those with a GNI per capita between $1,046 and $4,095; upper middle-income economies are those with a GNI per capita between $4,096 and $12,695; high-income economies are those with a GNI per capita of $12,696 or more.”
 For a full list of countries, click here.

-Nominations for 2022 are due May 15.
+Please submit all nominations by May 1, 2023.
 Only one nomination per nominee will be eligible.
 As the evaluation of nominees depends on the information supplied, nominations should be accurate, detailed, and complete.
 We prefer nominations in English.
 Due to organizational capacity, we cannot guarantee that applications in languages other than English will be reviewed.
 If you have any questions, please contact [email protected].